 Errors happen.
 When they do, it’s essential that they’re corrected quickly and effectively.
 Fixes direct users to the easiest potential solution for a likely error.

-According to the experts of minimalist instructional design, work instructions on the shop floor should be constructed in the same manner that you might write a manual for a blender.
+According to the experts of minimalist instructional design, work instructions on the shop floor should be constructed in the same manner that you might write an instruction manual for a blender.
 The product and task may change, but the human brain needs a certain set of parameters to facilitate effective learning and doing.

 Follow these simple steps when creating digital work instructions: